benji/darwin-dream/README.md

 ### Usage

-  It's web based so check out the project and simply open index.html with your favorite browser!
+  It's web based so check out the project and simply open index.html with Chrome or Firefox!

+  Note: Internet Explorer is not supported as it doesn't support WebGL yet.

 ### The Method